On this page

 Unfair trading practices outside the Netherlands

-If you have to deal with obstacles as a result of incorrectly applied European rules by governmental entities, you can make a complaint to the SOLVIT Centre.
+Do you have to deal with obstacles as a result of incorrectly applied European rules by governmental entities?
+You can make a complaint to the SOLVIT Centre.

 Unfair trading practices outside the European Union